aoancea/git-history/README.md

 From this point, we can just commit and check the history of the moved file as described above

 ## Edit and move a file
+All the steps described above apply here as well.
+The only addition to this part is the fact that editing the moved file will have the same result.

+If you only have to move and edit a file, perform the steps described above and also the additional edits you require.